agnjuh/k562-rnaseq-snakemake-workflow/README.md

 ## Notes

 The example dataset is used for demonstration purposes only.
-The workflow is **generalisable** to other bulk mRNA-seq datasets with arbitrary numbers of biological replicates and experimental conditions.
+The workflow is **generalisable** to other bulk mRNA-seq datasets with arbitrary numbers of biological replicates, experimental conditions, and reference genomes.